evilrobotindustries/nifty-generator/README.md

 # Nifty Generator

-Nifty Generator (ng) is a command line tool for generating NFT images/video/metadata based on json configuration file.
+Nifty Generator (ng) is a command line tool for generating NFT images/video/metadata based on a json configuration file.
 It works by randomly selecting attribute options and layering them to generate images.
-Video files can optionally be created if audio files are configured.
+Video files are generated if audio files are included.

 NOTE: this is still pre-release and as such, things such as config file structure are still subject to change.

 ## Generation

+The `generate` command will expect to find a `config.json` in the specified source directory, which configures how the various media elements are to be combined (along with corresponding metadata attribute values).
+A sample configuration file can be found at `config.template.json` in the source code above.
+The resulting output will be generated within the `output` subdirectory by default.

 Basic usage:

-    ng /path/to/source/directory
+    ng generate /path/to/source/directory

-The tool will expect to find a `config.json` in the source directory, which configures how the various media elements are to be combined along with corresponding metadata attribute values.
-A sample configuration file can be found at `config.template.json` in the source code above.
-The resulting output will be generated within the `output` subdirectory.

 A full listing of all available options can be found using:

-    ng --help
+    ng generate --help

 ##  Exploration
 Once generated, you can use [Nifty Gallery](https://niftygallery.evilrobot.industries) to explore your generated collection.
 This will require two steps: